 - how ROs should consider their recommendations

-- positive recommendations
+- recommendations to revalidate

 - checklists for ROs when making recommendations.